sagelga/sagelga/docs/skill/README.md

 Mostly used with Google Apps Script.

 ### `Python`
-Use Python to create a data analysis report as a mini-project for the learning course.<br>
+Use Python to create a data analysis report as a [mini-project](https://github.com/sagelga/PSIT_Project) for the learning course.
-Click [here](https://github.com/sagelga/PSIT_Project) to learn more.

 ### `Google Apps Script`
-As part of the project to automate workflow.<br>
+As part of the [project](github.com) to automate workflow.
-To see the related project, click [here](github.com)

 ### `Amazon Web Service`
 Completed 'AWS Certified Solutions Architect - Associate' course.<br>